hlotvonen/glyph-drawing-club-blog/src/posts/2024-12-17-the-origins-of-DEL-and-its-legacy-in-ascii-art.md

 Writing messages like this is slow and error-prone.
 There is no "undo" on punching a hole through paper.
 A teleprinter manual from 1958 estimates that "in manually-prepared unchecked tape one error may be expected to occur in every 300 to 2000 characters."^[Creed & Company Limited (1958): [*An introduction to Creed teleprinters and punched tape equipment*](http://www.samhallas.co.uk/repository/telegraph/introduction_teleprinters_1958.pdf) p.42], which seems like a lot, but is likely far fewer than what a typical person would make today.

-To illustrate this, try writing the previous paragraph and see how few errors make (I've disabled the <kbd>Backspace</kbd> key):
+Write the previous paragraph in the textbox below to see how few you errors make while typing (I've disabled the <kbd>Backspace</kbd> key):

 <textarea-nobs placeholder="Type something, like the paragraph above"></textarea-nobs>